- Cory Checketts

 This figure shows the percentage of sales that occurred based on what was spent on advertising.
 ACoS is calculated by dividing the total cost of the ad by the sales gained from the advertisement.
 The lower the ACoS percentage, the less money was spent to get that sale.
 Figures are calculated on a per week basis.

 This is the amount of money Amazon recommends a seller should spend per day on specific keywords.
 What is a suggested bid?
 This is a suggestion for a bid based on the winning keywords in a specific category.
-What is bid range?
+What is the bid range?
 This is a range of bids for the majority of ads targeting a specific keyword.
 Higher bids will make an ad more competitive in the bid auction.
 The minimum budget for a campaign is $100 and $1 for daily budgets.

 This determines the maximum a seller is willing to spend whenever their ad is clicked.
 Amazon’s minimum is $0.02 but it recommends at least $0.05 to remain competitive.
 Sellers are never charged unless a shopper clicks on their ad.
 Maximum cost-per-click bids are found within the ad groups a seller has created—automatic or manual.
 CPC bids established at the keyword level take precedence over bids set at the ad group level.